elastic/kibana/src/plugins/data/server/server.api.md

 // src/plugins/data/server/index.ts:101:26 - (ae-forgotten-export) The symbol "TruncateFormat" needs to be exported by the entry point index.d.ts
 // src/plugins/data/server/index.ts:127:27 - (ae-forgotten-export) The symbol "isFilterable" needs to be exported by the entry point index.d.ts
 // src/plugins/data/server/index.ts:127:27 - (ae-forgotten-export) The symbol "isNestedField" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:243:20 - (ae-forgotten-export) The symbol "getRequestInspectorStats" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:237:20 - (ae-forgotten-export) The symbol "getRequestInspectorStats" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:243:20 - (ae-forgotten-export) The symbol "getResponseInspectorStats" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:237:20 - (ae-forgotten-export) The symbol "getResponseInspectorStats" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:243:20 - (ae-forgotten-export) The symbol "tabifyAggResponse" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:237:20 - (ae-forgotten-export) The symbol "tabifyAggResponse" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:243:20 - (ae-forgotten-export) The symbol "tabifyGetColumns" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:237:20 - (ae-forgotten-export) The symbol "tabifyGetColumns" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:258:5 - (ae-forgotten-export) The symbol "getTotalLoaded" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:259:5 - (ae-forgotten-export) The symbol "toSnakeCase" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:263:1 - (ae-forgotten-export) The symbol "CidrMask" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:239:1 - (ae-forgotten-export) The symbol "CidrMask" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:264:1 - (ae-forgotten-export) The symbol "dateHistogramInterval" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:240:1 - (ae-forgotten-export) The symbol "dateHistogramInterval" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:273:1 - (ae-forgotten-export) The symbol "InvalidEsCalendarIntervalError" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:249:1 - (ae-forgotten-export) The symbol "InvalidEsCalendarIntervalError" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:274:1 - (ae-forgotten-export) The symbol "InvalidEsIntervalFormatError" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:250:1 - (ae-forgotten-export) The symbol "InvalidEsIntervalFormatError" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:275:1 - (ae-forgotten-export) The symbol "Ipv4Address" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:251:1 - (ae-forgotten-export) The symbol "Ipv4Address" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:279:1 - (ae-forgotten-export) The symbol "isValidEsInterval" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:255:1 - (ae-forgotten-export) The symbol "isValidEsInterval" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:280:1 - (ae-forgotten-export) The symbol "isValidInterval" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:256:1 - (ae-forgotten-export) The symbol "isValidInterval" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:284:1 - (ae-forgotten-export) The symbol "propFilter" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:260:1 - (ae-forgotten-export) The symbol "propFilter" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:287:1 - (ae-forgotten-export) The symbol "toAbsoluteDates" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:263:1 - (ae-forgotten-export) The symbol "toAbsoluteDates" needs to be exported by the entry point index.d.ts
 // src/plugins/data/server/index_patterns/index_patterns_service.ts:58:14 - (ae-forgotten-export) The symbol "IndexPatternsService" needs to be exported by the entry point index.d.ts
 // src/plugins/data/server/plugin.ts:88:66 - (ae-forgotten-export) The symbol "DataEnhancements" needs to be exported by the entry point index.d.ts
 // src/plugins/data/server/search/types.ts:104:5 - (ae-forgotten-export) The symbol "ISearchStartSearchSource" needs to be exported by the entry point index.d.ts